James Guthrie Davidson

-James Guthrie Davidson (1837 – 8 February 1891) a native of Scotland, was a lawyer and a colonial administrator in Malaya in the nineteenth century.
+James Guthrie Davidson (1837 – 8 February 1891) a native of Scotland, was a lawyer and a colonial administrator in Malaya in the 19th century.

 Early life

 James Guthrie Davidson was born in Scotland in 1837, and was admitted as a solicitor of the Supreme Court of Scotland in February, 1861.
 After working for a short time in a leading law firm in Edinburgh, he went to Singapore later that year to join his uncle, James Guthrie, who was a well-known merchant in Singapore, and became a law agent.